 About 75% of people who survive violent trauma or abuse report addiction to alcohol, according to the U.S. Department of Veteran Affairs.
 Science validates this statistic.
 After experiencing a trauma, your brain produces fewer endorphins, which are chemicals that promote happiness.
 Alcohol and mood-lifting drugs become attractive to people with PTSD because they crave the higher endorphin levels that these substances provide.

-PTSD also can result in violent outbursts, panic attacks, isolation from friends and family, depression and anxiety.
+PTSD also can result in violent outbursts, panic attacks, isolation from friends and family, and the need for depression treatment and anxiety treatment.
 Guilt over these problems leads many people with PTSD to use drugs or alcohol in an effort to stabilize and soothe their symptoms.
 Repeated use of alcohol and drugs leads to addiction.

 How PTSD Leads to Addiction